paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-016-national-science-foundation.md

 Pub.
 L. 110–69, title VII, § 7005, Aug.
 9, 2007, 121 Stat.
 679, provided that: “Nothing in this title [enacting this section and sections 1862n–1a and 1862o–1 to 1862o–15 of this title, amending sections 1862i, 1862l, 1862n, 1862n–1, 1862n–2, 1862n–5, 1863, 1870, and 1881a of this title, sections 5503 and 5511 of Title 15, Commerce and Trade, and [section 3801 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section3801&num=0&edition=prelim), Money and Finance, enacting provisions set out as notes under this section and [section 1862n–2 of this title](./chapter-016-national-science-foundation.md#section-1862n-2), and amending provisions set out as a note under [section 1113 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1113&num=0&edition=prelim)], or the amendments made by this title, shall be construed to limit the authority of State governments or local school boards to determine the curricula of their students.”

 #### Definitions
 Pub.
 L. 110–69, title VII, § 7001, Aug.
 9, 2007, 121 Stat.
-675, provided that: “In this title [enacting this section and sections 1862n–1a and 1862o–1 to 1862o–15 of this title, amending sections 1862i, 1862l, 1862n, 1862n–1, 1862n–2, 1862n–5, 1863, 1870, and 1881a of this title, sections 5503 and 5511 of Title 15, Commerce and Trade, and [section 3801 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section3801&num=0&edition=prelim), Money and Finance, enacting provisions set out as notes under this section and [section 1862n–2 of this title](./chapter-016-national-science-foundation.md#section-1862n-2), and amending provisions set out as a note under [section 1113 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1113&num=0&edition=prelim)]: “(1) Basic research.—The term ‘basic research’ has the meaning given such term in the Office of Management and Budget circular No. A–11. “(2) Board.—The term ‘Board’ means the National Science Board established under section 2 of the National Science Foundation Act of 1950 ([42 U.S.C.
-1861](./chapter-016-national-science-foundation.md#section-1861)). “(3) Director.—The term ‘Director’ means the Director of the Foundation. “(4) Elementary school.—The term ‘elementary school’ has the meaning given such term in section 9101 of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
-7801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section7801&num=0&edition=prelim)). “(5) Foundation.—The term ‘Foundation’ means the National Science Foundation. “(6) Institution of higher education.—The term ‘institution of higher education’ has the meaning given such term in section 101(a) of the Higher Education Act of 1965 ([20 U.S.C.
-1001(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001/a&num=0&edition=prelim)). “(7) Secondary school.—The term ‘secondary school’ has the meaning given such term in section 9101 of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
-7801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section7801&num=0&edition=prelim)).”
+675, as amended by Pub.
+L. 114–95, title IX, § 9215(i)(5), Dec.
+10, 2015, 129 Stat.
+2168, provided that: “In this title [enacting this section and sections 1862n–1a and 1862o–1 to 1862o–15 of this title, amending sections 1862i, 1862l, 1862n, 1862n–1, 1862n–2, 1862n–5, 1863, 1870, and 1881a of this title, sections 5503 and 5511 of Title 15, Commerce and Trade, and [section 3801 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section3801&num=0&edition=prelim), Money and Finance, enacting provisions set out as notes under this section and [section 1862n–2 of this title](./chapter-016-national-science-foundation.md#section-1862n-2), and amending provisions set out as a note under [section 1113 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1113&num=0&edition=prelim)]: “(1) Basic research.—The term ‘basic research’ has the meaning given such term in the Office of Management and Budget circular No. A–11. “(2) Board.—The term ‘Board’ means the National Science Board established under section 2 of the National Science Foundation Act of 1950 ([42 U.S.C.
+1861](./chapter-016-national-science-foundation.md#section-1861)). “(3) Director.—The term ‘Director’ means the Director of the Foundation. “(4) Elementary school.—The term ‘elementary school’ has the meaning given such term in section 8101 of the Elementary and Secondary Education Act of 1965 [[20 U.S.C.
+7801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section7801&num=0&edition=prelim)]. “(5) Foundation.—The term ‘Foundation’ means the National Science Foundation. “(6) Institution of higher education.—The term ‘institution of higher education’ has the meaning given such term in section 101(a) of the Higher Education Act of 1965 ([20 U.S.C.
+1001(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001/a&num=0&edition=prelim)). “(7) Secondary school.—The term ‘secondary school’ has the meaning given such term in section 8101 of the Elementary and Secondary Education Act of 1965 [[20 U.S.C.
+7801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section7801&num=0&edition=prelim)].”

 <a id="section-1862o-1"></a>